By Casey Reid 1 min read

 Practical Tips and Best Practices

-1. Focus on Premium Hands: Prioritise high pairs and broadway hands, especially in early positions.
+1. Focus on Premium Hands: Prioritise high pairs and broadway hands, especially in Early Positions.

 2. Verbally and Physically Observe: Watch for betting patterns that indicate draws or made hands, vital due to the increased frequency of straight and flush draws.